MadManLabs/Dynamic-Office-Map/README.md

 - manually create the MongoDB collection nammed "dynamicofficemap"
 - deploy web-portal application to /
 - deploy server-api application to /api
-- create a host nammed "MongoDB" that should point to your MongoDB host
+- create a host nammed "MongoDB" that should point to your MongoDB host (or change the host on application.properties)

 ## Docker ##
 - create a container with MongoDB called "MongoDB"